flass/pantagruel/INSTALL.md

 NB: task `04` for InterProScan functional annotation is **NOT included** in the docker image, as InterProScan is bulky and frequent relaeses require regular manual re-installation.
 It can however be installed manually *in complement* of the docker image.

 ### The scripted, fairly easy way

-Finally, you may run the installation script:
+Finally, assuming you are still in the parent folder where you initially created the sub-folder `pantagruel_pipeline/`, you may run the installation script:
-!!!
-Note that for this step, you (i.e. your linux user) need to have the sudo rights (be part of the sudo group, check with `grep sudo /etc/group`); however, DO NOT execute the installtion script with `sudo` (which would make all software owned by the root user).
 ```sh
 pantagruel_pipeline/pantagruel/install_dependencies.sh pantagruel_pipeline/
 ```
+!!!
+Note that for this step, you (i.e. your linux user) need to have the sudo rights (be part of the sudo group, check with `grep sudo /etc/group`); however, DO NOT execute the installtion script with `sudo` (which would make all software owned by the `root` user).

 Optionally, you can also specify the folder where relevant executable files, including the main `pantagruel` executable, will be linked (it defaults to `~/bin/`, i.e. is user-specific).
 The path to this folder will be permatnently added to your path (via editing your ~/.bashrc).
 ```sh